 Southern China Customs

-Some people in southern China and some Chinese in communities in Southeast Asia gather together to make and eat a meal of tangyuan (汤圆 Tāngyuán /tung-ywen/).
+Some people in southern China and some Chinese in communities in Southeast Asia gather together to make and eat a meal of tangyuan (汤圆 Tāngyuán /tung-yuen/).
 Tangyuan symbolizes family unity and prosperity.

-These are especially balls of rice that might have a filling of bean paste or meat with sweet high yang herbs which are cooked.
-These are usually pink or white-coloured.
-Tangyuan is often served in a bowl with a sweet soup or broth.
+These are especially balls of rice that might have a filling of bean paste.
+Or meat with sweet high yang herbs which are in the process of cooking together.
+These are usually pink or white-colored.
+Tangyuan is often taken in as a serving in a bowl with a sweet soup or broth.

 With their meal of tangyuan, they may also drink a mild rice wine that might contain cassia oil.
 Cassia is a herb that is high in yang and is one of China’s Top 10 Favorite Herbs and Spices.